Online Banking Agreement.

 - Mobile alerts;

 1. This agreement

-1.2 Unless we tell you otherwise, this agreement doesn’t change any of the terms and conditions that relate to the accounts or services you access through Online Banking, other than the Additional Services.
+1.2 Unless we tell you otherwise, this agreement doesn’t change any of the terms and conditions that relate to the accounts or other services you access through Online Banking.
 We have separate account or service agreements with you for these.
-However, if we tell you that any of this agreement’s terms apply to an account or service you use but it conflicts with a term in your account or service agreement, the term in this agreement will apply.
+If we tell you that any of this agreement’s terms apply to an account or other service you use but it conflicts with a term in your account or service agreement, the term in this agreement will apply.